-Where to Indulge in Special Holiday Lunch at Boston Restaurants in 2018
+Where to Indulge in Special Holiday Lunch at Boston Restaurants This Season

-Celebrate with a festive feast at Yvonne's, Alcove, and more of Boston's finest restaurants.
+Celebrate with a festive feast at Orfano, No. 9 Park, and more of Boston's finest restaurants.

 Savor this busy season by making time for an indulgent lunch with colleagues, family and friends.
-Annual favorites like No. 9 Park return with weekday lunch on the Boston Common—perfect for an après-skating warm-up—and new spots, like Alcove on Lovejoy Wharf, also make December days merry and bright.
+Annual favorites like No. 9 Park return with weekday lunch on the Boston Common—perfect for an après-skating warm-up—and new spots, like Orfano, also make December days merry and bright.
 Check out the festive lunch offerings below, and happy holidays.

 Grill 23 & Bar

-The halls at this incomparable steakhouse are decked for holiday lunch to return for the season on December 10.
-Cozy up by the fireplace for a decadent 100-day aged prime ribeye, rigatoni bolognese with hand-dipped ricotta, and more from executive chef Peter Agostinelli and team.
+The halls at this incomparable steakhouse are decked in twinkling lights and greenery for holiday lunch to return for the season on December 11.
+Cozy up by the fireplace for an indulgent 100-day dry-aged steak, a big bowl of rigatoni bolognese with hand-dipped ricotta, and more from executive chef Peter Agostinelli and team.
 It’s all paired with the exemplary wine program led by sommelier Brahm Callahan.

 For a few days between Christmas and New Year’s, Somerville café Juliet will serve high tea inspired by the pastoral world of Wind in the Willows.
 The Mole’s Basic Basket is full of simple pleasures from chef Joshua Lewin, like radishes and butter with watercress on brioche, lemon-chicken salad, and scones; then there are add-ons like “OK, Toad!” which comes with an ounce of caviar, blini, and scrambled eggs.
 Each option is complete with the party’s choice of tea.

 December 27-29, 10 a.m.-2 p.m., 257 Washington St., Somerville, 617-718-0958, julietsomerville.com.

 No. 9 Park